j4n1k/personal-blog/content/posts/warehouse-opt/index.md

 summary: "Explore the complexities of the Storage Location Assignment Problem (SLAP) and how Mixed Integer Linear Programming (MILP) can provide solutions for optimizing warehouse storage.
 Enhance your logistics strategy with this comprehensive guide."
 tags: ["optimization", "metaheuristics", "logistics", "SLAP", "MILP", "Supply Chain"]
 series: ["SLAP"]
-series_order: 2
+series_order: 4
 showViews: true
 ---
 {{< katex >}}
 The code for this series is available here:
 {{< github repo="j4n1k/beware" >}}
-## The Problem

-Warehouse managers face increasing pressures due to rising costs, evolving customer demands, shorter product lifecycles, and workforce turnover.
-Since **order picking** within a warehouse **accounts for up to 50%** of the expenses, reducing picking times is a critical lever to cut costs and streamline processes \[1\].
-Shortening pick times can be achieved through **improved picking strategies** and **efficient assignment of items to storage locations**.
-In this post we want to explore how to enhance item-to-storage location assignments, starting with an overview of the underlying decision problem and diving into solutions.

-## Understanding the SLAP
+## Introduction

-The Storage Location Assignment Problem (SLAP) revolves around the allocation of products to storage locations.
-It depends on various factors, including warehouse characteristics, product types, and demand profiles.

-Often it is aimed to place the products in such a way that products with high demand are placed in the most favorable positions, e.g. close to the input- and output-points where the pickers start end end their picking routes.
-Solving the SLAP for this objective comes down to sorting the products by historic demand and assigning the item with the highest demand to the storage location that is closest to the I/O-point.
-This is pretty straight forward and doesn't require advanced methods.
+This post is part of an ongoing series about different variants of the storage location assignment problem (SLAP).
+The SLAP is concerned with the allocation of products to storage locations.
+In the previous part we introduced the problem and solved a simple variant where we assign products in such a way that the distance to the picking depot for frequently ordered products is minimized.

-In this post we want to consider not only this simple problem but also a more challenging variant of the problem where we want to assign products in such a way that products that are frequently ordered are placed close to each other.
+In this post we want to consider a more challenging variant of the problem where we want to assign products in such a way that products that are frequently ordered are placed close to each other.

 This problem shares similarities with the Quadratic Assignment Problem and is therefore NP-hard.
 We will see later what implications that brings for solving the problem.

-### Order Frequency based SLAP
+## Mathematical Model
+Again we first want to model the problem before we solve it.
-Let's first consider the simple SLAP that is based on historic order frequency.
-We Mathematically, the SLAP can be expressed as follows:
+Mathematically, the SLAP can be expressed as follows:

-**MIP formulation of the SLAP**

-Sets:
+**Sets:**

+A set of items is required that are placed at storage locations.
+We will denote this with "I":
 $$
 I = \text{Items}
 $$

+Further we need a set of storage locations, denoted by "J":
 $$
 J = \text{Storage Locations}
 $$

-Parameters:
+**Parameters:**

+The key information that we need is the affinity between each item.
+While there are more advanced methods to do this we will simply count how often each item has been order with each other item:
 $$
 a_{hi} = \text{Affinity between item h and i}
 $$

+Similarly we need a distance matrix that tells us the distance between each location:
 $$
-d{jk} = \text{Distance between storage location j and k}
+d_{jk} = \text{Distance between storage location j and k}
 $$

-Variables:
+**Variables:**
+The actual decision will be where to store each item.
+This is a binary decision and can either be "0" if an item is not stored at a certain location or "1" if it is.
 $$
 y_{h,j} =
 \begin{cases}